-I love making burgers at home and I would usually make a lot of patties before the actual barbecue day.
+I love making burgers at home, and usually make a lot of patties before the actual barbecue day.
 That is why I freeze the burgers after making them.

-So as I was waiting for the patties to thaw, it has got me thinking about whether I can cook frozen burgers or not and if one can, how can I actually do it?
+So as I was waiting for the patties to thaw, it got me thinking about whether I can cook frozen burgers or not, and if one can, how can I do it?

 The main problem with a frozen burger is that you do not get to cook the interior as quickly as the outer parts.
 So isn’t it risky to grill frozen burgers without thawing them first?